Michael Iaconelli: 2003 to present

-The months prior to the 2003 Bassmaster Classic on the Louisiana Delta saw Iaconelli file for divorce from his wife.
-This event led Iaconelli to seriously consider retiring from competitive bass fishing.
 During practice, Iaconelli traveled down to the Venice, Louisiana pool where he found the backwater pond nicknamed "the Heart".
 This location was the area Iaconelli fished in during the 2003 Bassmaster Classic.
 On Day One of the Bassmaster Classic, Iaconelli caught over 15 lbs.
 This weight put Iaconelli in second-place after Day One just over a pound behind Day One leader Mark Menendez.
 On Day Two of the Bassmaster Classic, Iaconelli vaulted into first-place with a five bass limit weighing 11 lbs and 14 oz.
 On Day Three, Iaconelli weighed in 10 lbs 14 oz to win his first Bassmaster Classic.
 His three-day total was 37 lbs and 14 oz.
 Iaconelli's Bassmaster Classic winning fish was captured on camera.
 Iaconelli's winning catch has been replayed on ESPN Classic.
 That notable moment featured Iaconelli capturing the winning fish.
 After he landed the bass, Iaconelli exclaimed, "Never give up!
 Never give up, man!"
 Iaconelli was also awarded a $200,000 purse for his Bassmaster Classic victory.

 After winning the Bassmaster Classic, Iaconelli continued fishing professionally.
 He recorded a fourth-place finish on the Harris Chain of Lakes in Leesburg, Florida in his first Bassmaster Tour event since his Bassmaster Classic victory on the Louisiana Delta.
 This top-five finish on the Harris Chain of Lakes was the first of three top-ten finishes for Iaconelli.
 At the third Bassmaster Tour event on Lake Guntersville, he recorded a fifth-place finish.
 His third top-ten finish of the 2004 season occurred at Smith Mountain Lake.
 At Smith Mountain Lake, Iaconelli recorded an eighth-place victory.
 Iaconelli qualified for the 2004 Bassmaster Classic on Lake Wylie.
 However, Iaconelli was not able to repeat as Bassmaster Classic champion.
 He finished 19th with a three-day total weight of 20 lbs and 13 oz.